China's antitrust regulator says Qualcomm case to be settled soon

 The NDRC said in February that Qualcomm was suspected of overcharging and abusing its market position in wireless communication standards.

-An imminent decision in the case is expected to force the company to pay fines potentially exceeding $1 billion and require concessions that would hurt its highly profitable business of charging licensing fees on phone chipsets that use its patents.
+An imminent decision in the case is expected to force the company to pay fines potentially exceeding $1 billion (642.88 million pounds) and require concessions that would hurt its highly profitable business of charging licensing fees on phone chipsets that use its patents.

 The NDRC said in August that Qualcomm had expressed its willingness to improve and correct pricing issues.